satwikkansal/archives/_posts/2018-01-20-My-Programming-archives.md

 layout: single
 ---

-Here's an attempt to aggregate of all the talks/posts till date (in no particular order, updated once in a while).
+Here's an attempt to aggregate of all the talks, guest-blogs, and personal posts related to technology (in no particular order, updated once in a while).

 ## Articles